 Teaching English in Hong Kong is a possibility yet it's not that easy to get a job.
+No in my experience anyways.
 Hong Kong used to be a British colony so many of the people here speak English.
 So English teaching is not really in demand compared to nearby countries like mainland China, Taiwan, Korea and Japan.

 It's a big city that is densely populated.
 It's also busy and it suffers from air pollution.
 But even though it's that big it's pretty easy to get away here to a quiet beach or mountainside that is nearby.
 Lamma island is really nice and it's just a boat ride away.
 Lantau island is even bigger than that.
 Both offer some nice beaches and mountains for hiking.